earthly/earthly/docs/earthly-command/earthly-command.md

 The token will expire in 1 year from creation date unless a different date is supplied via the `--expiry` option.

 {% hint style='info' %}
-It is then possible to `export EARTHLY_TOKEN=...`, which will force earthly to use this token for all authentication (overridding any other currently-logged in sessions).
+It is then possible to `export EARTHLY_TOKEN=...`, which will force earthly to use this token for all authentication (overriding any other currently-logged in sessions).
 {% endhint %}

 #### earthly account remove-token